TAU-APPS-PVT-LIMITED/UDACITY_COURSES/AIProgrammingWithPython/ProgramNotes.md

 - When you iterate through a dictionary using a for loop, doing it the normal way, like for n in some_dict , will only give you access to the keys in the dictionary.
 - For obtaining both key and value, use .items() method which generates a tuple of key value.

+### Zip & Enumerate:
+- zip returns an iterator that combines multiple iterables into one sequence of tuples.
+Each tuple contains the elements in that position from all the iterables.
+- enumerate is a built in function that returns an iterator of tuples containing indices and values of a list.

+### List comprehension:
+- You create a list comprehension with brackets [], including an expression to evaluate for each element in an iterable.
 -